The 13 Hallmarks of an Exceptional Startup Founder

 5. Great founders are goal-oriented and determined, with narrow, deep focus & expertise.

 Great founders don’t get distracted from their mission.
-It’s inevitable that bigger, brighter, newer ideas will pop up as you work on various parts of your startup, like operating procedures, hiring, and business development.
-But, it’s crucial not to go down rabbit holes and get sidetracked with these new ideas and strategies as you begin to fulfill responsibilities.
+It’s inevitable that bigger, shinier ideas will pop up as you work on various parts of your startup, like operating procedures, hiring, and business development.
+But, it’s important not to fall down rabbit holes and get sidetracked with these new ideas and strategies as you begin to fulfill responsibilities.

-There are so many different paths and rewards, but you simply can’t do it all.
+There are so many potential paths and rewarding outcomes, but you simply can’t do it all.
 The less focused you are on the best plans for your goals, the less successful you will be.
 So, keep your eye on the prize by focusing on your main vision and goals, while making notes and adding those new gems of ideas to the parking lot for later, once your startup is well on its way.

 6. Great founders understand the difference between honesty and transparency.

 Honesty and transparency are often used interchangeably, but when it comes to business they can look a lot different.
 For example, an honest founder might break the news to their team that they didn’t meet their annual goals, and they have to lay people off or reduce hours.
-A transparent founder lets their team know the business is struggling and what goals need to be met to keep things running and keep everyone gainfully employed.
+A transparent founder lets their team know that the business is struggling and also details which goals need to be met to keep things running and everyone gainfully employed.

 When it comes to communicating with customers, an honest founder is straightforward and fesses up if any billing or security issues come up.
-A transparent founder is open about their security practices, and any third-party services they use.
+A transparent founder is open about their security practices and any third-party services they use.
+In essence, honesty is simply about telling the truth, while transparency goes the extra step by being exceptionally forthcoming, providing more information than what may be asked for.

 7. Great founders are coachable and adaptable.

-Founders are human, just like everyone else, so they, too, sometimes need guidance or mentoring along their journey.
+Founders are human, just like everyone else, so they, too, need guidance or mentorship along their journey.
 Even the most senior, experienced leaders face challenges and obstacles from time to time and have to ask questions or seek advice.

-So, the more willing to learn, open to outside input and perspectives, and amenable to pivot, adapt, and change you are, the better off you’ll be in the long run.
+So, the more willing to learn, open to outside perspective, and adaptable you are, the better off you’ll be in the long run.
 All of this is essential to both business and personal growth and success.

 8. Great founders care about their customers as much as (or more than) their revenue.

 As a founder, you have to focus on revenue and profit.
-This is especially true if you’re bootstrapping because you’re typically self-funded and you need your business to pay the bills.
+This is especially true if you’re bootstrapping, because you’re typically self-funded, which means your business must pay the bills.

-A great founder understands that their product has value and they can charge for it, but they never lose sight of their customers.
-Because of this, they’re sensitive about pricing and always looking to add more value to their product to keep customers happy and loving their service.
+A great startup CEO understands that their product has value and they can charge for it, but they never lose sight of their customers.
+Because of this, they’re sensitive about pricing and always looking to add more value to their product to keep customers happy and loving their services.
+If a business wants to achieve sustainable growth, this is quality is key.

 9. Great founders are resilient and persistent.

 There will always be challenges and negativity thrown at you from many directions – let’s face it; this is simply a part of life, both in and out of business.
 From someone not believing in your idea to legal issues or predictions of economic downturn or recession, you need to have pretty thick skin to weather these storms.
-Resiliency and a drive and determination to keep trying, adapting, growing, and persevering against whatever odds are huge keys to startup success.
+Resiliency and a drive and determination to keep trying, adapting, growing, and persevering against whatever odds are huge keys to success in entrepreneurship.

 10. Great founders are passionate, born builders.

-Great founders don’t need board meetings, massive roadmap discussions, or bloated valuations and massive infusions of cash from VC funds to accomplish their goals.
+Great founders don’t need board meetings, massive roadmap discussions, or bloated valuations and massive infusions of cash from Venture Capital funds to accomplish their goals.
 They make a decision, figure out how to get it done with the money they have, and go for it.
+This often proves to be an effective strategy for business, especially for an early stage startup.

 They know that it’s a waste of time to recreate the wheel, but if every component of their product is someone else’s, they’re in trouble.